leadsoftlucas/ravendb-demo/README.md

 | Independent from doc | ✅ Yes                | ✅ With normalized model          |
 | Atomic updates       | ✅ Yes                | ✅ Supported via `UPDATE`         |

-> Trust me, if you have a very complex data model with several entities and relations, you don't want to use counters in PostgreSQL, because you'll have to create a table for each counter and manage them manually.
+> Trust me, if you have a very complex data model with several entities and relations, you don't want to use counters in PostgreSQL, because you'll have to create a table for each counter and manage them mAnnually.
 > In RavenDB, you just need to use the `Counters` API and you're done.
 You can increment or decrement counters without worrying about the underlying data structure.

 I've created a demonstration on YouTube, you can watch below: